nteetor/yonder/docs/collections/_misc/spinner-output.md

     description: |-
       One of `TRUE` or `FALSE`, if `TRUE` the spinner rotates in 8 discrete steps, defaults to `FALSE`.
+  - name: '...'
+    description: |-
+      Additional named argument passed as HTML attributes to the parent element.
+  - name: session
+    description: A reactive context, defaults to [getDefaultReactiveDomain())].
   sections: ~
   examples: |
     if (interactive()) {